-The Trust's financial assets and liabilities consist of cash and cash equivalents, short term investments, trade debtors, trade creditors and accrued expenses.
+The Trust's financial assets and liabilities consist of cash and cash equivalents, trade debtors, trade creditors and accrued expenses.
 The fair value of these items approximates their carrying value due to their short-term value.
 Unless otherwise noted, the Trust is not exposed to significant interest, foreign exchange or credit risks arising from these instruments.